 There are many ESPs (Email Service Providers) out there, and while many of them offer professional services, not all of them are good for you.
 You will need to conduct some research and evaluate yourself some of the most notable ESPs.
-My advice is for you to find a top list of the best services like this one and study each of the most reliable ten ESPs before settling for one or another.
+My advice is for you to find a top list of the best services like this one or this another list and study each of the most reliable ESPs before settling for one or another.

 7. Authenticating your domain